 Now you may wonder what this has to do with your vehicle.
 Well, back in the day, each of your engine's accessories, like the alternator and air conditioner, were powered by separate belts.
 A vehicle might have 5 or 6 belts.
 These days, vehicles have a single belt to run all the accessories.
 It's called the serpentine belt because it snakes around everything, efficiently connecting the accessories – like bundling your errands.

 A pulley attached to the vehicle engine's crank provides the power to turn the serpentine belt.
 The belt may provide the power for the power steering pump, which makes it easier to steer your vehicle.
 Next comes the alternator which generates electricity to run the vehicle's electrical system and charge the battery.
 On to the air conditioning compressor.
 This helps make cold air to keep you comfortable all summer long in Gilbert.

 On some vehicles the water pump or radiator fan or the power brakes are also run by the serpentine belt.
 Some even have two serpentine belts.
 No matter how your engine is arranged, you aren't going far without a serpentine belt.
-Your vehicle has a recommended interval for inspecting your belt and your technician at Spectrum Car Care Center can inspect it for damage or wear.
+Your vehicle has a recommended interval for inspecting your belt and your technician at Spectrum Car Care can inspect it for damage or wear.